House of Tudor: Pressure to marry

 Numerous threats to the Tudor line occurred during Elizabeth's reign.
-In 1569, a group of Earls led by Charles Neville, the sixth Earl of Westmorland, and Thomas Percy, the seventh Earl of Northumberland attempted to depose Elizabeth and replace her with Mary, Queen of Scots.
-In 1571, the Protestant-turned-Catholic Thomas Howard, the fourth Duke of Norfolk, had plans to marry Mary, Queen of Scots, and then replace Elizabeth with Mary.
-The plot, masterminded by Roberto di Ridolfi, was discovered and Norfolk was beheaded.
-The next major uprising was in 1601, when Robert Devereux, the second Earl of Essex, attempted to raise the city of London against Elizabeth's government.
+In 1569, a group of Earls led by Charles Neville, 6th Earl of Westmorland, and Thomas Percy, 7th Earl of Northumberland attempted to depose Elizabeth and replace her with Mary, Queen of Scots.
+In 1571, the Protestant-turned-Catholic Thomas Howard, 4th Duke of Norfolk, had plans to marry Mary, Queen of Scots, and then replace Elizabeth with Mary.
+The plot, masterminded by Roberto di Ridolfi, was discovered and Howard was beheaded.
+The next major uprising was in 1601, when Robert Devereux, 2nd Earl of Essex, attempted to raise the city of London against Elizabeth's government.
 The city of London proved unwilling to rebel; Essex and most of his co-rebels were executed.
 Threats also came from abroad.
 In 1570, Pope Pius V issued a Papal bull, Regnans in Excelsis, excommunicating Elizabeth, and releasing her subjects from their allegiance to her.
 Elizabeth came under pressure from Parliament to execute Mary, Queen of Scots, to prevent any further attempts to replace her; though faced with several official requests, she vacillated over the decision to execute an anointed queen.
 Finally, she was persuaded of Mary's (treasonous) complicity in the plotting against her, and she signed the death warrant in 1586.
 Mary was executed at Fotheringhay Castle on 8 February 1587, to the outrage of Catholic Europe.

 There are many reasons debated as to why Elizabeth never married.
-It was rumoured that she was in love with Robert Dudley, 1st Earl of Leicester, and that on one of her summer progresses she had birthed his illegitimate child.
+It was rumoured that she was in love with Robert Dudley, and that on one of her summer progresses she had birthed his illegitimate child.
 This rumour was just one of many that swirled around the two's long-standing friendship.
 However, more important to focus on were the disasters that many women, such as her mother Anne Boleyn, suffered due to being married into the royal family.
 Her sister Mary's marriage to Philip brought great contempt to the country, for many of her subjects despised Spain and Philip and feared that he would try to take complete control.
 Recalling her father's disdain for Anne of Cleves, Elizabeth also refused to enter into a foreign match with a man that she had never seen before, so that also eliminated a large number of suitors.